Behind the scenes

 From the beginning, the filmmakers understood the need to bring in a composer.
 “When we get to a point where there isn’t a lot of historical evidence around his life but there’s a notebook page that people have dated to that time and we’re living in that notebook page, it’s the music that keeps us connected,” said Sarah Burns.

 Shaw had written soundtracks previously, but the scale of this project — and the directors’ willingness to have her music play a larger role — were new to her.
 At the same time, Leonardo felt like an old friend.
-Long before this film, the composer had visited his birthplace during a trip to Italy and discovered she shared an affinity with him after getting her hands on facsimiles of his notebooks.
+Long before this film, the composer had visited his birthplace during a trip to Italy and discovered she had an affinity with him after getting her hands on facsimiles of his notebooks.

 Caroline Shaw